This the multi-page printable view of this section. Click here to print.

 The system allows you to link a vendor invoice to a subcontractor statement, compare amounts, and automatically detect discrepancies based on a configured tolerance.
 This improves financial control and ensures that invoicing aligns with recorded project usage.

-• The subcontractor submits their own invoice instead of using self billing
+• The subcontractor submits their own invoice instead of using self billing.

-• You want to verify the invoice against an approved subcontractor statement
+• You want to verify the invoice against an Approved Subcontractor Statement.

 How to match a subcontractor statement to a purchase invoice